 Now buying shoes was the most expensive part.
 I had nothing that worked.
 So I bought

-- black strappy sandals – I got as a present
+- Black strappy sandals – I got them as a present

-- black ballet flats – I got as a present
+- Black ballet flats – I got them as a present

-- black slip on casuals – I got as a present
+- Black slip-on casuals – I got them as a present

-At the end of compiling my pieces, I had 47 items (including shoes), which feels right for what I need.
-It’s a little more than a traditional capsule wardrobe, but remember I am not changing anything seasonally.
+At the end of compiling my pieces, I had 47 items (including shoes), which feels right for what I needed.
+It’s a little more than a traditional capsule wardrobe, but remember, I am not changing anything seasonally.
 (I just chose good layering items to help with seasonal changes).

 Where to shop for your capsule wardrobe

 You can go anywhere you want to, as long as you like the quality, the pricepoint, and the return policy of the store.
 I have narrowed down my clothes shopping to just two places; Target & Nordstrom.

 Target because the price point is good, and so is the return policy, and Nordstrom because the quality is dependable, and if it’s not, their return policy is.
 Besides, having the Nordstrom card makes it nice for me to get my jeans & pants hemmed there for free (yup, I’m a shortie)!